MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-common-data-model.md

    1. Select **Required**.
 The **Edit entity** panel displays.
    1. Choose the **Primary key**.
    1. Optionally, change the partition pattern.
+   1. To enable an incremental refresh, see [Configure an incremental refresh for Azure data lake and Databricks data sources](incremental-refresh-data-sources.md).
    1. Select **X** to save and close the panel.

-1. To enable analytics and other capabilities, select **Attributes**.
+1. Select **Attributes**.
 The Manage attributes page displays.

+   :::image type="content" source="media/dataprofiling-entities.png" alt-text="Dialog box to select data profiling.":::

+   1. Create new attributes, edit, or delete existing attributes.
+You can change the name, the data format, or add a semantic type.
-Select **Data profiling** for the whole entity or for specific attributes and then select **Done**.
+   1. To enable analytics and other capabilities, select **Data profiling** for the whole entity or for specific attributes.
 By default, no entity is enabled for data profiling.

-   :::image type="content" source="media/dataprofiling-entities.png" alt-text="Dialog box to select data profiling.":::

-1. To enable an incremental refresh, see [Configure an incremental refresh for Azure data lake and Databricks data sources](incremental-refresh-data-sources.md).
+   1. Select **Done**.

 1. Select **Save**.
 The **Data sources** page opens showing the new data source in **Refreshing** status.